extralagence/extra-framework/README.md

 # extra-framework

-Dorp it in a theme.
+Drop it in a theme.

-Be sure to have a folder named "extra" at the root level of the theme, aside of the extra-framework It must contains this folders : extra/ extra/modules extra/includes extra/setup
+Be sure to have a folder named "extra" at the root level of the theme, aside of the extra-framework

+It must contains this folders :

+* extra/
+* extra/modules
+* extra/includes
+* extra/setup